John Manners (cricketer): Later life and death

 His wife, with whom he had a son and two daughters, died in April 1995.
 His memoirs dating from 1938 to 1946 were published in 2010, whilst some of his private papers are archived at the Imperial War Museum.
 Manners was invited to the Russian Embassy in London in 2014, where he was decorated with the Medal of Ushakov for his service in the Arctic convoys.
 In September 2017, at the age of 103, Manners took part in the ITV documentary 100 Year Old Driving School, but gave up driving after his appearance.
 The documentary also featured the England women's cricketer Eileen Whelan, at the time the oldest living women's Test cricketer.
 Shortly after this he suffered a fall and injured his shoulder, which stopped him from visiting his daughter, Diana, who had emigrated to Australia and whom Manners would visit each Christmas.
 In September 2018, he became the longest-lived first-class cricketer, surpassing Jim Hutchinson's (1896–2000) record of 103 years and 344 days.
 Paying tribute, Hampshire chairman Rod Bransgrove said: "Everyone involved in Hampshire Cricket, past and present, salutes John Manners for his terrific innings and hopes that he holds the record as the oldest living first-class cricketer for a very long time."

 In November 2019, Manners was presented with a commemorative medal by the Norwegian Defence Attaché John Andreas Olsen for his role as British naval officer in charge of Trondheim during the German surrender in 1945.
 Manners died on 7 March 2020 at the age of 105 at a nursing home in Newbury, Berkshire.
-He was survived by three children, eight grandchildren and eight great-grandchildren.
 His funeral service was held eleven days after his death at St Lawrence's Parish Church in Hungerford.